European hedgehog in New Zealand: Threat to native fauna

 Hedgehogs prey on the endangered, endemic giant snails (Powelliphanta), the endemic wētā species, and various other native invertebrates.
 The critically endangered Cromwell chafer beetle (Prodontria lewisi) is threatened due to predation by hedgehogs as well as other introduced species.

 Their diet includes the eggs and chicks of ground-nesting birds, so they may have already contributed to the decline and extinction of up to fifteen bird species and are a threat to those that remain.
-Also they are yet another threat to endangered native skinks.
+They also pose a threat to endangered native skinks.

 Hedgehogs are therefore humanely controlled in many parts of New Zealand.
 DOC says on its website "You can help stop hedgehogs, don't encourage them into your backyard by creating burrows for them or leaving milk out.
 Set a suitable trap for the situation you are in (suburban or rural)" and goes on to describe the trapping systems recommended, which are kill traps.